Defending OUI Charges Involving Prescription Medications in Massachusetts

 How does the state prove impairment for prescription medication cases?

-The prosecution uses evidence like field sobriety tests, police observations, drug tests, and expert testimony, such as testimony from Drug Recognition Experts (DREs).
+The prosecution uses sobriety tests, police observations, drug screens, and testimony from Drug Recognition Experts (DREs).

-The penalties include potential license suspension, fines, mandatory education programs, and jail time.
+Yes.
+Penalties can include license suspension, fines, mandatory education programs, and possible jail time.

 Can a valid prescription be used as a defense in court?

-How can an attorney help with OUI charges involving prescription drugs?
+How can an attorney help with these cases?

 Facing OUI charges involving prescription medications can be daunting.
 These cases often hinge on proving impairment, not the legality of the drug.
 By understanding your rights and the nuances of Massachusetts law, you can make informed decisions about your defense.